boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 ### Spatial partition and Quadtree

+* [Spatial partition:](https://www.youtube.com/watch?v=ELUZ60zZJzM) In this video you will find a visual representation of how spatial partitioning works.
+* [Quadtree Demo:](https://google.github.io/closure-library/source/closure/goog/demos/quadtree.html) In this website you will be able to play around with a representation of a quadtree.
 * [Spatial partition and quadtree idea](https://youtu.be/RN1GRX2ByLM)
 * [Quadtree explanation and images](https://www.genbeta.com/desarrollo/teoria-de-colisiones-2d-quadtree)
 * [Quadtree explanation and pseudocode](https://gamedevelopment.tutsplus.com/tutorials/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space--gamedev-374)